matthewcook333/AnimatedArt-notebook/November 23.md

 2 hours working on overall architecture and menu.
 Going through many iterations to figure out how to do it somewhat right, but also quickly.

 3.5 hours working on code: LOTS of architecture stuff and figuring out how things interact, and storyboard stuff (and back and forth changes, as explained above)

+1.25 hours working on critique feedback and coding and debugging XCode Interface Builder stuff.

+1.25 hours continuing to debug and coding views

+1.5 hours with more debugging Interface Builder, simplifying design to work better for prototyping, and coding animations stuff.

 ## Post-critique summary